National Patient Safety Foundation: History

 The National Patient Safety Foundation began as an idea proposed in 1996 at a large conference on medical error that was organized by the American Association for the Advancement of Science, the American Medical Association (AMA), and the Annenberg Center for Health Sciences at Eisenhower Medical Center in California and funded by The Robert Wood Johnson Foundation.
 At that meeting, representatives of the AMA announced plans to form a foundation that would be "a collaborative initiative involving all members of the healthcare community aimed at stimulating leadership, fostering awareness, and enhancing patient safety knowledge creation, dissemination and implementation."

-Among the foundation's early activities was a survey of public opinion of patient safety issues.
+Among the foundation's early activities was a survey of public opinion on patient safety issues.
 The survey, conducted by Louis Harris & Associates (2000) revealed that more than 4 out of 5 respondents (84%) had heard about a situation where a medical mistake had been made.
 More than one-third of respondents (42%) had been involved, either personally or through a friend or relative, in a situation where a medical error was made.

 In 2007, NPSF formed the Lucian Leape Institute, a think tank named for Dr. Lucian Leape.